The Case for Postgraduate Training in Naturopathic Cardiology

 CNM – The Worldwide Leading Center Of Excellent In Naturopathic Cardiology

 The Center for Natural Medicine (CNM) is continuing as the global leading Center of Excellence in Naturopathic Cardiology.
 We are the only facility in the world offering naturopathic cardiology training and care in a clinical treatment facility under the supervision of a professor of naturopathic cardiology.
 We are experts in this paradigm of health care and have been offering these services for over a decade.
-Since 1999 the Center for Natural Medicine (CNM), in collaboration with National College of Natural Medicine (NCNM), has provided a teaching clinic, training naturopathic medical student interns in cardiovascular and pulmonary medicine.
-These students serve in a six month internship working as a team with a resident naturopathic physician, support staff and under the supervision of Dr. Milner to provide optimal naturopathic care.
-NCNM and Dr. Milner have expanded our clinical training of ND interns to 36 each year.
-We are excited about our ongoing training of ND residents and we will be offering post graduate medical education to ND’s in Naturopathic Cardiology in the near future.
+Since 1999 the Center for Natural Medicine (CNM), in collaboration with National University of Natural Medicine (NUNM), has provided a teaching clinic in which resident naturopathic physicians work under the supervision of Dr. Milner to provide optimal naturopathic care.